This spinach quiche recipe is buttery, creamy, and loaded with cheese, vegetables, and seasonings.

 - ¼ teaspoon ground black pepper

-- ¼ teaspoon paprika optional (smoked paprika can be used for extra flavor)
+- ¼ teaspoon paprika (smoked paprika can be used for extra flavor)

 - ⅛ teaspoon red pepper flakes optional

-- Add the sliced mushrooms and continue cooking for about 5 minutes.
-Stir occasionally.
+- Add mushrooms and cook for 5 minutes, stirring occasionally.

-- Add the fresh spinach and let it wilt for 1 minute.
-You can cover the pan with a lid for about one minute to speed up the process.
-Stir to combine, spinach should be reduced in size by now.
-Remove filling from heat.
+- Add the fresh spinach and let it wilt.
+Cover the pan with a lid for about one minute to speed up the process.
+Stir until spinach has wilted, then remove from heat.

 - In a medium bowl, whisk together eggs, cream, salt, pepper, paprika and red pepper flakes until fully combined and well blended.

-- Cover with foil an bake for 45 minutes, remove foil and bake for an additional 15 minutes, until top is golden brown and the center is not wobbly.
+- Cover with foil and bake for 45 minutes, remove foil and bake for an additional 15 minutes, until top is golden brown and the center is set.